victor-chevillotte/override/level02/readme.md

 => We spot 5 chunks of 8 chars (16 hex) that could correspond to our 40 char long flag

+### step 4: Process the flag into readable format

 - In order to get our flag we have to process this string :
   1) Split the 5 chunks with the separator `0x`
   2) Convert each chunk to little endian
   3) Convert each hex number to a char
   4) Join all converted chunks

+- Execute the Python script to get the processed string : `python3 script.py`

 - flag : `Hh74RPnuQ9sa5JAEXgNWCqz7sXGnh5J5M9KfPg3H`